OriginQ/VQNET2.0-tutorial-en/source/rst/qml_demo.rst

 |

 The input data is a handwritten digit data set with dimensions of 8*8.
 It passes through the data encoding layer and the first layer of convolution, which is composed of IsingXX, IsingYY, IsingZZ, and U3, and then passes through a pooling layer, at 0, 2, The 5-bit qubit goes through a layer of convolution and a layer of pooling, and finally a layer of Random Unitary, which is composed of 15 random unitary matrices, corresponding to the classic Dense Layer.
 The measurement result is that the handwritten data is 0 and 1.
-The prediction probability of , the specific code implementation is as follows: Unitary，其中由15个随机酉矩阵构成，对应经典的Dense Layer，测量结果为对手写数据为0和1的预测概率，具体代码实现如下：
+The prediction probability of , the specific code implementation is as follows: Unitary, which consists of 15 random You matrices corresponding to the classical Dense Layer, and the measurements are the predicted probabilities of handwritten data as 0 and 1.
+The specific code implementation is as follows:

 .. code-block::